 For my walk along the edge of the CN Tower I chose the morning of August 8 as it was the date of the official release of my newest book (The Suite Life – The Magic and Mystery of Hotel Living) thus making it a kind of double celebration.
 The day before my EdgeWalk the weather forecasts for the event were bleak to say the least–they called for dark, gloomy skies and thunderstorms, but as usual the weatherman turned out to be one hundred percent wrong as I was greeted that morning with blue skies, sunshine and warm, pleasant temperatures.
 As I approached the CN Tower near to my appointed time the tower loomed larger and larger and my nervousness grew incrementally in kind; it was not an apprehensive nervousness, more an excitement to experience something that I could not even imagine realistically.

 Once you get to what is called the EdgeWalk ‘base camp’ on the ground you are checked in, you sign your waivers then you are ushered into a dressing room for orientation, questions, and the removal of virtually everything on your person that might fall from you while you are up on the roof of the tower (watches, rings, wristbands, hair pins, everything).
 Adventurers are subject to breathalyzer tests to make sure you aren’t hammered, your person and belongings are swabbed for explosives residue and you are asked a series of questions that the attendants seem to use to gauge your level of nervousness and anxiety about the impending experience.
 Once everyone (groups of up to six plus one guide go out at a time) is cleared and good to go, you move to another area where you are suited up in a red jump suit and geared up with safety harnesses.
 The attention to detail and safety are suitably impressive as each person has their gear thoroughly checked, including making sure your shoes are tied tightly enough (if you aren’t wearing proper footwear you are provided with special rubber soled deck shoes).
+If you wish to purchase shoes for personal use which you can even use at places such as these then go through the shoe hungry website and read the various posts on their site to find the shoes of your choice.
 Once this process is completed, and your gear is checked yet again for the third time (this process takes about a half hour), you head single-file to the elevator for the ride up to the roof.

 Once up top you are taken to the room where your safety harnesses (one in the front at chest-level, one behind your neck) are secured to the overhead bar.
 The latches and buckles on your harnesses are locked, then secured again with a rubber casing, then secured a third time with a safety tie.
 The main cord that is attached to your chest is tested to hold at least 15,000 pounds.